MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/Refund-charges-miscalculated-for-partial-quantity-returned.md

 [!include [banner](../../includes/banner.md)]

-This topic provides troubleshooting guidance that can help when cashiers are shown incorrect refundable charges in point of sale (POS) based on the quantity of items returned.
+This topic provides troubleshooting guidance that can help when cashiers see incorrect refundable charges in point of sale (POS) based on the quantity of items returned.

 ## Description